sebhaan/DoEgen/MANUAL.md

 ## Comparison to Other DoE Tools

 The aim of DoEgen is to provide an open-source tool for researchers to create optimised designs and a framework for transparent evaluation of experiment designs.
 Moreover, DoEgen aims to assist the result analysis that may allow the researcher a subsequent factor selection,  parameter fine-tuning, or model building.
 The design generation function of DoEgen is build upon the excellent package `OApackage` and extends it further in terms of design efficiency evaluation, filtering, automation, and experiment analysis.
-There are multiple other tools available for DoE; the table below provides a brief (preliminary) summary of the main advantages and disadvantages for each tool that has been tested.
+There are multiple other tools available for DoE; the table below provides a brief (preliminary, subjective, and oversimplified) summary of the main advantages and disadvantages for each tool that has been tested.
+Users are encouraged to test these tools themselves.

 Feature                    |  SAS JMP  |  pyDOE2  | OApackage |  DoEgen  |